ksu-is/Truth-in-the-Shadows/README.md

 # nikkyh
-"Truth in the Shadows" - A Text-based Adventure Game
+Truth in the Shadows - A Text-based Adventure Game